+Why is this even a thing?
+Let's give this masochistic "rule" a decent burial and adopt a more logical mindset.
 Do chandelier earrings just feel too heavy to your customers?
-Then, by all means, direct them to other earring styles.
+By all means, direct them to other earring styles.

-No matter what you coat it with, copper still makes your best customer's skin turn green?
-Try using "red bronze," which includes a blend of de-oxidizers which prevent the green verdigris from forming, or rose gold to get the warm color tones she likes without the reaction she doesn't.
+Does copper make your best customer's skin turn green?
+Try using ''red bronze'', which includes a blend of de-oxidizers which prevent the green verdigris from forming, or rose gold to get the warm color tone they like without the reaction.

-Most importantly, don't wear and don't try to talk your customers into wearing jewelry that they're not enjoying.
+Most importantly, don't try to talk your customers into wearing jewelry they won't enjoy.
 After all, the most attractive qualities in the world are happiness and confidence.
 What better advertisement could your jewelry have than happy, confident customers who clearly love what they're wearing?

 Design with ...

 How did you like this resource?
 Your feedback helps us provide resources that matter to you most.